mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 For example: on-boarding guide for new colleagues or a [tourist](https://blog.allegro.tech/2019/10/team-tourism-case-studies-1.html), technical guides, definition of done, [architecture decision records](https://adr.github.io) and more.
 As you perhaps already know, software engineers don't like writing technical documentation.
-And as you also know, high quality documentation has tremendous benefits for engineering team or organization.
+And as you also know, high quality documentation has tremendous benefits for the engineering team or organization.

-Today, I would like to share my experiences how to choose appropriate tools for writing better documentation.
+Today, I would like to share my experiences on how to choose appropriate tools for writing better documentation.

 ## Documentation as a code